samie245/FoodGo---Food-Delivery-System/Normalization.md

 `order_id → customer_id, restaurant_id, address_id, order_time, status, total_amount`

+Since:

-Since `address_id → customer_id`, the current design contains:
+`address_id → customer_id`

+and:

+`order_id → address_id`

+there is a transitive dependency:

 `order_id → address_id → customer_id`

-This is reviewed as a transitive dependency during the 3NF analysis.
+This is identified as a normalization refinement in the current design.

 ### Order Items